Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Rotating families and projection graphs, revisited

 \begin{rem}[Comparison with \cite{dfdt}] The above is a slight variant of the main Definition in \cite[Section 2]{dfdt}.
-There are two notable differences: \begin{itemize} \item In \cite{dfdt} the authors require that, on every geodesic with large enough projection on a vertex $s$, there is a vertex $w$ which is fixed by $\Gamma_s$ and belongs to $\link_{\mathcal S}(s)$.
-The latter requirement is, in general, not met by short HHGs (see Remark~\ref{rem:Short_is_SCPG}).
-However, what is actually needed in \cite{dfdt} is that $w$ lies within uniform distance from $s$, which for us is part of the strong bounded geodesic image assumption. \item Though the definition in \cite{dfdt} involves a sub-projection complex $\mathbb{Y}^\tau_*$ on which the composite rotating family is defined, all proofs there implicitly assume that $\mathbb{Y}^\tau_*$ coincides with the whole projection complex.
-Nonetheless, this does not invalid the consequences the authors get in \cite[Section 5]{dfdt}, because for mapping class groups the composite rotating family is defined on the whole projection complex. \\ In our setting, it is relevant that the composite rotating family $\mathbb{Y}_*$ is \emph{not} defined on the whole $\calS^{(0)}$, because we want to be able to quotient by any collection of cyclic directions.
+There are three notable differences: \begin{itemize} \item In \cite{dfdt} the authors require that, for every $s\in \calS^{(0)}$, $\Gamma_s$ fixes $\link_{\mathcal S}(s)$, which is in general not true for short HHG (see Remark~\ref{rem:why_not_dfdt}). \item The version of the bounded geodesic image appearing in \cite{dfdt} asks that, whenever $x, y$ project far to $s$, on any $\calS$-geodesic $[x, y]$ there exists a vertex $w$ which is $\calS$-adjacent to $s$.
+However, what is actually needed to run the arguments from \cite{dfdt} is the existence of some $w\in [x,y]$ which is fixed by $\Gamma_s$ and lies within uniform $\calS$-distance from $s$.
+Both these requirements are part of our strong bounded geodesic image assumption. \item Though the definition in \cite{dfdt} involves a sub-projection complex $\mathbb{Y}^\tau_*$ on which the composite rotating family is defined, all proofs there implicitly assume that $\mathbb{Y}^\tau_*$ coincides with the whole projection complex.
+Nonetheless, this does not invalidate the consequences the authors get in \cite[Section 5]{dfdt} about mapping class groups of surfaces, since in that setting the composite rotating family is defined on the whole projection complex. \\ In our setting, instead, it is relevant that the composite rotating family $\mathbb{Y}_*$ is \emph{not} defined on the whole $\calS^{(0)}$, because we want to be able to quotient by any collection of cyclic directions.
 We establish a way to pass from the whole projection complex $\calS^{(0)}$ to the sub-complex $\mathbb{Y}_*$ in the Transfer-like Lemma~\ref{lem:transfer_like} below, whose main ingredients are uniform properness (Definition~\ref{defn:uniform_properness_CPS}) and the fact that $G$ acts cofinitely on $\calS^{(0)}$. \end{itemize} \end{rem}